“`xml

 - Retirees and others

-You might not get on the first flight you try for.
+You’ll need to be flexible with your travel dates since you might not get on the first flight you aimed for.

-Space-A is on a “non-interference basis.”
-This means military missions come first.
+Remember, Space-A operates on a “non-interference basis,” meaning military missions come first.

-Your flight could be canceled if the plane is needed elsewhere.
+Your flight could be canceled if the plane’s needed for something else.

 At the AMC Passenger Terminal